micmejia/bible-dump/NKJV/Genesis/Gen 16.md

 Then the Angel of the Lord said to her, "I will multiply your descendants exceedingly, so that they shall not be counted for multitude."

 ###### 11
 And the Angel of the Lord said to her: "Behold, you _are_ with child, And you shall bear a son.
-You shall call his name [^d]Ishmael, Because the Lord has heard your affliction.
+You shall call his name Ishmael, Because the Lord has heard your affliction.

 ###### 12
 He shall be a wild man; His hand _shall be_ against every man, And every man's hand against him.
 And he shall dwell in the presence of all his brethren."

 ###### 13
-Then she called the name of the Lord who spoke to her, You-Are-[^e]the-God-Who-Sees; for she said, "Have I also here [^f]seen Him who sees me?"
+Then she called the name of the Lord who spoke to her, You-Are-the-God-Who-Sees; for she said, "Have I also here seen Him who sees me?"

 ###### 14
-Therefore the well was called Beer Lahai Roi;[^g] observe, _it is_ between Kadesh and Bered.
+Therefore the well was called Beer Lahai Roi; observe, _it is_ between Kadesh and Bered.

 ###### 15
 So Hagar bore Abram a son; and Abram named his son, whom Hagar bore, Ishmael.